mellonmusk/basic_ai_projects/README.md

-※IMDB website movie review crawling
+<h3>※IMDB website movie review crawling</h3>

 -Web crawling from dynamic website using selenium

 -Collected reviews and ratings of John Wick4 from imdb

--Sentiment classification and rating prediction of movie reviews using Gemini & Huggingface
+-Sentiment classification and rating prediction of movie reviews using Gemini & Huggingface (make sure to use colab T4 GPU)

-※MovieLens 100K
+<h3>※MovieLens 100K</h3>

 -I used this dataset to recommend movies based on user profile